aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/multilingual-support/recognizing-pdf417-chinese-characters/_index.md

 ### Can I obtain a temporary license for testing purposes?
 Yes, you can get a temporary license [here](https://purchase.aspose.com/temporary-license/).

-### Where can I find the official documentation?
+### Where can I find the documentation?
-The official documentation is available [here](https://reference.aspose.com/barcode/java/).
+The documentation is available [here](https://reference.aspose.com/barcode/java/).